 Smart Vs. Not

-Beyond choosing either a drip or sprinkler system, and choosing the right sprinkler heads for your needs (which are inexpensive at between $1 and $11 each), you'll also want to decide what kind of control system you'd like your system to run off of.
-This can be as simple as a heavy-duty timer that clicks your system on and off at the same time each day — which could cost as little as $10 — to a modern “smart” system that connects to the internet and special in-ground sensors to adjust your watering schedule based on weather forecasts and soil saturation.
-A smart system should run in the range of $50 to $200, depending on the features you need.
+Beyond choosing either a drip or sprinkler system, and choosing the right sprinkler heads for your needs (which are inexpensive at around $45 (CAD 60) for a pack of four), you'll also want to decide what kind of control system you'd like your system to run off of.
+Thumbtack says this can be as simple as a heavy-duty sprinkler timer that clicks your system on and off at the same time each day — which could cost as little as $50 (CAD 70) for a six-zone controller — to a modern “smart” system that connects to the internet and special in-ground sensors to adjust your watering schedule based on weather forecasts and soil saturation.
+A smart sprinkler controller should run in the range of $60 to $300 (CAD 80 to CAD 415), depending on the features you need.

 The number of zones you set up will also factor into the final cost for your project.
-According to Fixr.com, every additional zone you add to a system will run about $650 in extra expense.
+According to HomeGuide, every additional zone you add to a system will run about $300 to $700 (CAD 415 to CAD 960) in extra expense.